 Our Oral Health Impacts Our Overall Health

 Earlier, we talked about the snowball effect associated with oral health.
 When one area is out of balance, the other areas become unbalanced too.
 This is true of your whole body—all systems interact with each other and can either contribute to wellness or disease.
-“For a long time it was thought that bacteria was the factor that linked periodontal disease to other disease in the body; however, more recent research demonstrates that inflammation may be responsible for the association,” says the American Academy of Periodontology (AAP).
+“For a long time it was thought that bacteria was the factor that linked periodontal disease to other diseases in the body; however, more recent research demonstrates that inflammation may be responsible for the association,” says the American Academy of Periodontology (AAP).
 “Therefore, treating inflammation may not only help manage periodontal diseases but may also help with the management of other chronic inflammatory conditions.”
 Diabetes and heart disease have been linked to periodontal disease for some time, but experts are now finding links between oral health and osteoporosis, respiratory disease, and cancer too.
 The CDC further notes it’s a major concern for pregnant women.
-As many as 75% of all expectant mothers experience gingivitis, which is associated with preterm birth, low birth weight, and a number additional poor pregnancy outcomes.
-In the general population, inflammation may be linked to everything from depression through Alzheimer’s Disease per studies conducted by the Cleveland Clinic.
+As many as 75% of all expectant mothers experience gingivitis, which is associated with preterm birth, low birth weight, and a number of additional poor pregnancy outcomes.
+In the general population, inflammation may be linked to everything from depression to Alzheimer’s Disease per studies conducted by the Cleveland Clinic.
 Clearly, no matter which stage of life you’re in, your overall health in undeniably linked to your oral health.

 CBD Oil Shows Promise Across a Wide Breadth of Areas